-- b) Use technologies to demonstrate that adequate levels of CP are being afforded to the pipeline and that coating degradation or disbondment is limited to the area in question.
-Further, an evaluation must be performed to ensure that the detected wall loss, combined with the detected strain levels, will not reduce the pipe hoop strength capacity below that required for pressure containment (see Condition 7). - 19) Interference Currents Control: DGLLC must address induced AC from parallel electric transmission lines, foreign or nearby pipelines, telluric currents, and other interference issues-such as DC in the SBD Segments-that may affect the pipeline.
-An induced AC or DC monitoring program and remediation plan to protect the pipeline from corrosion caused by stray or interference currents must be in place within one (1) year of the SBD Segment pipe being installed in the ditch (including backfill). - a) DGLLC must take readings at each AC mitigation test coupon location once every calendar year throughout the life of the pipeline.
-DGLLC must also take 24-hour recordings of AC interference voltages at 20% of the AC interference coupon test stations each calendar year.
-If there are any significant changes in the amount of electrical current flowing in any of the co-located high voltage AC power lines, such as from additional generation, a voltage uprating, additional lines, or new or enlarged substations, DGLLC must perform an AC interference survey along the entire co-located pipeline ROW within twelve (12) months of such change.
-DGLLC must evaluate interference areas where AC current discharge is greater than 20 amperes per meter squared with the most recent metal loss ILI tool results to determine if remediation measures are warranted.
-DGLLC must remediate any interference causing AC current discharge greater than 50 amperes per meter squared of pipe surface within twelve (12) months of the AC interference survey. - b) At least once every seven (7) calendar years, but not exceeding 84 months, DGLLC must perform an engineering analysis on the effectiveness of AC, DC, telluric current, and other electrical interference mitigation measures.
-DGLLC must also evaluate any AC interference causing AC current discharge greater than 20 amperes per meter squared of surface area.
-In evaluating such interference, DGLLC must integrate AC and all other electrical interference data with the most recent metal loss ILI tool results to determine remediation measures.
+- b) Use technologies to demonstrate that adequate levels of CP are being afforded to the pipeline, and that coating degradation or disbondment is limited to the area in question.
+Further, an evaluation must be performed to ensure that the detected wall loss combined with the detected strain levels will not reduce the pipe hoop strength capacity below that required for pressure containment (see Condition 7). - 19) Interference Currents Control: AGDC must address induced alternating current (AC) from parallel electric transmission lines, foreign or nearby pipelines, telluric currents, and other interference issues-such as direct current (DC) in the SBD Segments-that may affect the pipeline.
+An induced AC or DC monitoring program and remediation plan to protect the pipeline from corrosion caused by stray or interference currents must be in place within one (1) year of the SBD Segment pipe being installed in the ditch (including backfill). - a) AGDC must take readings at each AC mitigation test coupon location once every calendar year throughout the life of the pipeline.
+AGDC must also take 24-hour recordings of AC interference voltages at 20% of the AC interference coupon test stations each calendar year.
+If there are any significant changes in the amount of electrical current flowing in any of the co-located high voltage AC power lines, such as from additional generation, a voltage up rating, additional lines, or new or enlarged substations, AGDC must perform an AC interference survey along the entire co-located pipeline right of way within twelve (12) months of such change.
+To determine if remediation measures are warranted, AGDC must evaluate interference areas where AC current discharge is greater than 20 amperes per meter squared with the most recent metal loss ILI tool results.
+AGDC must remediate any interference causing AC current discharge greater than 50 amperes per meter squared of pipe surface within twelve (12) months of the AC interference survey. - b) At least once every seven (7) calendar years not exceeding 84 months, AGDC must perform an engineering analysis on the effectiveness of AC, DC, telluric current, and other electrical interference mitigation measures.
+AGDC also must evaluate any AC interference causing AC current discharge greater than 20 amperes per meter squared of surface area.
+In evaluating such interference, AGDC must integrate AC and all on rages other electrical interference data with the most recent metal loss ILI tool results to determine remediation measures.